-Transport Type Scenario Description Synchronous Transport Note : If you attempt to invoke a buffered web service using synchronous transport, one of following will result: • If this is the first request of the sequence, the destination sequence will be set to be non-buffered (as though the web service configuration was set as non-buffered).
+Transport Type Scenario Description Synchronous Transport Note: If you attempt to invoke a buffered web service using synchronous transport, one of following will result: If this is the first request of the sequence, the destination sequence will be set to be non-buffered (as though the web service configuration was set as non-buffered).
 If this is not the first request of the sequence (that is, the client sent a request using asynchronous transport previously), then the request is rejected and a fault returned.
-The following describes the sequence of this scenario: 1.
-Client invokes a synchronous method.
-2. Reliable messaging runtime accepts the request and blocks the client thread.
+The following describes the sequence of this scenario: Client invokes a synchronous method.
+Reliable messaging runtime accepts the request and blocks the client thread.
 3. Reliable messaging runtime attempts to deliver the request.
 The request delivery succeeds.
-4. RM destination accepts the request and sends an acknowledgement via the transport back channel.
-5. Client (RM source) detects the acknowledgement and removes the request from the retry list.
-6. RM destination goes down.
-7. Client thread remains blocked.
-8. RM Destination comes up, recovers, and processes the request, and sends the response to the client.
-9. Reliable messaging runtime unblocks the client thread and returns the response.
+RM destination accepts the request and sends an acknowledgement via the transport back channel.
+Client (RM source) detects the acknowledgement and removes the request from the retry list.
+RM destination goes down.
+Client thread remains blocked.
+RM Destination comes up, recovers, and processes the request, and sends the response to the client.
+Reliable messaging runtime unblocks the client thread and returns the response.
 10. Client receives the response as the return value of the method invocation, and processes the response.
-Note: At any time, the client can check acknowledgement status, access
+Note: At any time, the client can check acknowledgement status, access information about a message, and so on, as described in Managing the Life

-14.1.4.4 Failure Scenarios with Non-buffered Reliable Web Services
+Failure Scenarios with Non-buffered Reliable Web Services